EngineHub/WorldEditDocs/source/commands.rst

 .. csv-table::
     :widths: 8, 15

+    //set,
-    //set,"Sets all the blocks in the region" Permissions,"worldedit.region.set"
+    Description,"Sets all the blocks in the region" Permissions,"worldedit.region.set"
     Usage,"//set <pattern>"
        <pattern>,"The pattern of blocks to set"